 The Gambling Commission is now investigating Russell George, a senior Member of the Conservative Welsh Parliament, as he allegedly bet on the timing of the general election.
 The Senedd member for Montgomeryshire said he will assist fully with the investigation.

 Tonight he said: ‘I have decided it is best that I stood down from my roles in the shadow cabinet.
-He said: “I have done this as I do not want to be an unnecessary distraction from their work.
+He said: “I have done this as I do not want to be an unnecessary distraction from their 1.

 The inquiry will form part of an ongoing review into how the Gambling Commission is tackling public officials potentially breaking betting rules and any consequences as a result.